kostasKar/logoMor/README.md

 - The drawing can be viewed in auto-rotating mode
 - The user can enable an orientation and turning assistant that is displayed on the drawing avatar to help during programming
 - The editor has many IDE features as keyword highlighting (also distinguishing plain commands from move commands), search highlighting, auto bracket closing etc
+- Default frame rate is 60 fps, but this is affected by the program size.
+Fps indication on screen to help determining execution load.
+Pause mode is available, that executes the code only once and produces a still image

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)